Project

 Actions #4

-Updated by Markus Klein almost 12 years ago
+Updated by Markus Klein over 12 years ago

 Please keep in mind that on some hosting providers you're simply not able to turn on InnoDB or you have to pay extra money.